+Hornets guard Bobby Jackson tried to warn Marc Jackson.
 You don't meddle with a hamstring injury, Bobby Jackson would tell the team's 6-foot-10 center.
 But Marc Jackson refused to rest, seemingly always choosing to ride a stationary bike or participate in shooting drills.

-Hornets coach Byron Scott said Jackson received an MRI on his legs Thursday, and the results should be known today, providing answers to whether or not heâ€™ll be available for the start of the season.
+The results of an MRI Marc Jackson received on his injured legs Thursday should be known today, giving the Hornets answers as to whether or not heâ€™ll be available for the start of the season.
 ASSOCIATED PRESS